Put the “Safe” in your Cyber-SAFE Resume by modifying the content of your public resume!

 Take control and create your own privacy protection this way, without depending on a job board to do it for you.

 Do this to protect your existing job, if you have one, and to protect your privacy and safety.

-As your resume circulates in cyberspace over time, your Cyber-Safe Resume will protect your identity and, possibly, your future employment many years from now.
+As your resume or CV circulates in cyberspace over time, your Cyber-Safe Resume will protect your identity and, possibly, your future employment many years from now.

 In some recruitment circles, job seekers who protect their identity are more desirable than those who don’t.
 The assumption made, often, is that you are employed and have an existing job that you are protecting.

 Read To Be Hired, Be Reachable – How to Safely Publish Your Contact Information on LinkedIn for more information on how to be reachable without compromising your privacy.